 In fact, last year the Department of Homeland Security (DHS) and the Federal Bureau of Investigation (FBI) publicly accused the Russians of cyberattacks on small utility companies in the United States.
 In a joint Technical Alert (TA), the agencies said Russian hackers conducted spear phishing attacks and staged malware in the control rooms with the goal of gathering data to create detrimental harm to critical U.S. infrastructure.

 U.S. Energy Systems

 This specific incident aside, DHS’s Industrial Control System Computer Emergency Response Team found nearly 900 cyber security vulnerabilities in U.S. energy control systems between 2011 and 2015, more than any other industry.
-It’s not surprising that the international oil sector alone is expected to increase investments on cyber defenses by $1.9 billion this year.
+It’s not surprising that the international oil sector alone is increased investments on cyber defenses by $1.9 billion in 2018.

 Investment in Physical Security Will Reach $920 billion